ChaytonHamric/GameReviewNoSQLProject/Setup.md

 ```bash
 npm -v
 ```
-which should output the version number of npm you have installed.
+This should output the version number of npm you have installed.
 If you are on Mac or Linux please follow the directions found [here](https://www.npmjs.com/get-npm).

 ---